The glucose in the bloodstream is treated as the energy source for the function of our bodily systems. This energy source is derived mainly from:

 Range of glucose levels:

-When we evaluate the conditions of blood glucose variation, it is clear that both the cases- unusually higher and unusually lower can leads to a dangerous condition of the patient.
+When we evaluate the conditions of blood glucose variation, it is clear that both the cases- unusually higher and unusually lower can lead to a dangerous condition for the patient.
 The hypoglycemic condition leads to the symptoms like blurred vision, palpitation, sudden mood change, fatigue, headache, shivering, loss of consciousness, seizure, or even coma and may lead to death if not treated well.
-The test may reveal the glucose level be less than or equal to 70 mg/dl.
+The test may reveal the glucose level to be less than or equal to 70 mg/dl.

 If the blood sugar level gets raised unusually due to the metabolic problem, the person can lead to Diabetic.
 For normal persons, PPBS >140 mg/dl is termed Hyperglycemia.
 For diabetic patients:

 - Early diabetic: > or equal to 180 mg/dl

 - Established diabetic: > or equal to 200 mg/dl

 It may show symptoms like headache, blurred vision, urine frequency and urgency, fatigue, regular skin rashes and slow-healing ulcers.
 If the condition of diabetes last for long may damage:

 - Nerves (Neuropathy)